npmaier/mezzanine-recipes/README.md

 v1_api.register(CommentResource())

 urlpatterns = patterns("",
-    (r'^api/', include(v1_api.urls)),
+    ("^api/", include(v1_api.urls)),
+    ("^%s/" % settings.BLOG_SLUG, include("mezzanine_recipes.urls")),
     ...
 ```

 ## Usage

-mezzanine-recipe provides the page type "Recipe".
-It is the 'Recipe' page on your website.
-The Recipe page type represents a single recipe.
+mezzanine-recipe provides the blogpost type "Recipe".
+It is the 'Recipe' blog on your website.
+The Recipe blog type represents a single recipe.

-Create an Recipe page in the Mezzanine admin (naming it something like "Recipe").
+Create a Recipe blog in the Mezzanine admin (naming it something like "Recipe").

 ## Creating Templates

 ### Recipe page

-The template for an Recipe page is `templates/pages/recipe.html`.
+The template for an Recipe page is `templates/recipe/blog_post_detail.html`.

-The Recipe object is available at `page.recipe`.
+The Recipe object is available at `mezzanine_recipes.recipe`.
 It has the following properties:

 * Periods and times: `WorkingHours`, `CookingTime`, `RestPeriod`
 * Cooking info: `ingredients`, `portions`, `difficulty`, `categories`
-* Text data: `title`, `summary`, `content`, `comments`
+* Text data: `title`, `summary`, `content`, `comments`, `ratings`

 ## To Do

-* Let visitors add a rating to recipes
-* Extend REST API to a PUT Method for CommentResource
 * Add some tests
+* Extend to Recipe type single steps

 ## License